 And that’s the rub: we know we feel negatively about our bodies and food because of what we’ve been taught by a diet culture that benefits from our insecurities—and yet, we don’t know any other way to feel.

 Good news, friends.
 I’ve got a solution for you: bitchcraft.

 Bitchcraft is the power you already have inside you to end emotional eating, binge eating and chronic cycles of dieting—once and for all.

-I’m a one-woman, judgement-free zone on a mission to help women and non-binary folks create a deep well of self-trust, access supreme self-confidence and find ease in their own bodies.
+I’m on a mission to help women and non-binary folks create a deep well of self-trust, access supreme self-confidence and find ease in their own bodies.

 I’ve been into social justice ever since I was a mouthy teen attending protests and writing petitions.
 Later, I snagged myself a Ph.D. in political science from a notoriously lefty university.
 Then I established myself as a professional analyst and advocate working in the field of women’s health care.

 But despite all my smarts and political cred, I still just hated my body.

 The fact that working for the empowerment of women and other marginalized folks was my jam, and yet I would melt down at the thought of putting on a bathing suit in public?
 It was a shame sandwich, my friends, and I had to eat it every damn day.